mxagar/linux_nvidia_egpu/README.md

 ### Step 0: Hardware Requirements

+We need:

+- a laptop,
+- a GPU,
+- and an external GPU case to contain the GPU and connect it to the laptop.

+Additionally, we should consider these requirements:

+- The laptop needs to have Thunderbolt 3 or superior port: here's where we're going to connect our external GPU.
+- Also, the laptop needs to have an NVIDIA GPU chip: devices which have graphics cards from other vendors than NVIDIA tend to have issues when NVIDIA drivers are installed; therefore, I would recommend a laptop which already has an integrated NVIDIA GPU, even though we will use the external, more powerful one.
+- Make sure that the external GPU case supports our concrete GPU.

+Specifically, this is my setup:

 - [Lenovo ThinkPad P14s Gen 2i](https://www.lenovo.com/gb/en/p/laptops/thinkpad/thinkpadp/p14s-amd-g1/22wsp144sa1)
 	- **Graphics Card (GPU): Quadro T500 Mobile**
 	- 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz, x86_64